Official: Manson alive amid reports he was hospitalized.

 - Huskies expected to be hit hard by early departures for NFL draft

-She says privacy laws prohibit her from discussing an inmate’s medical situation.
+Privacy laws prohibit her from discussing an inmate’s medical situation, Thornton said.

 Manson was convicted of orchestrating the 1969 murders of pregnant actress Sharon Tate and six others.